artstisen/AHOY/README.md

 Notification alerts

-Up to 32 sticky notes to place on your desktop
+Place up to 32 sticky notes on your desktopp

-Edit multiple entries at once with the PLOP Editor
+Work on multiple entries at once using the detached PLOP Editor

 Checklist templates with progressbar